validate-io/json/README.md

 	-	`'<number>'`; e.g., `'5'`
 	-	`'<boolean>'`; e.g., `'true'`
 	-	`'null'`
 *	uses `JSON.parse` inside a `try/catch`.
 Hence, this method cannot be optimized by the compiler during runtime.
-Nevertheless, using this `function` is better than embedding a `try/catch` within a larger `function` which could be optimized in the absence of the `try/catch`.
+Nevertheless, using this `function` is better than embedding a `try/catch` within a larger `function` which could be optimized in the absence of a `try/catch`.